segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/elastic-path/index.md

 ## Event properties

-The table below list the properties included in the events listed above.
+The tables below list the properties included in the events listed above.

 ### Identity events